-On July 5, 2023, we signed a definitive agreement to sell a 55% equity interest in the Worldpay Merchant Solutions business to private equity funds managed by GTCR, LLC ("GTCR") in a transaction valuing the business at up to \$18.5 billion, including potential consideration of \$1.0 billion contingent on the returns realized by GTCR exceeding certain thresholds.
-We expect our net proceeds at closing from the sale to be approximately \$11.7 billion, consisting of (i) \$8.4 billion of proceeds from a pre-closing distribution from the Worldpay business (funded by new debt) and (ii) \$5.0 billion from the sale of 55% of our ownership interest, net of estimated selling price adjustments, debt restructuring fees, taxes and transaction costs.
-The net proceeds are subject to adjustments for closing levels of the Worldpay Merchant Solutions business's debt, working capital relative to an agreed target and available cash relative to an agreed minimum.
+The pending sale of the Worldpay Merchant Solutions business to private equity funds managed by GTCR valued the business at up to \$18.5 billion, including potential consideration of \$1.0 billion contingent on the returns realized by GTCR exceeding certain thresholds.
+We now estimate our net proceeds at closing from the sale to be approximately \$12.0 billion, consisting of approximately (i) \$8.7 billion of proceeds from a pre-closing distribution from the Worldpay business (funded by new debt) and (ii) \$4.9 billion from the sale of 55% of our ownership interest, net of estimated selling price adjustments, debt restructuring fees, taxes and transaction costs, the amounts of which may change prior to closing.
+The net proceeds are subject to adjustments for closing levels of the Worldpay Merchant Solutions business' debt, working capital relative to an agreed target and available cash for operations relative to an agreed minimum of not less than \$1.5 billion.
 We will retain a non-controlling 45% ownership interest in a new standalone joint venture.
 We intend to use proceeds from the sale to pay down debt and return additional capital to shareholders through our existing share repurchase authorization, as well as for general corporate purposes, while maintaining an investment grade credit rating.
 In connection with the sale, FIS and Worldpay will enter into commercial agreements, preserving a key value proposition for clients of both businesses and minimizing potential dis-synergies.
-The transaction is expected to close by the first quarter of 2024, subject to regulatory approvals and other customary closing conditions.
-Following the closing of this transaction, FIS' ownership interest in Worldpay will be reported as income from minority interest.
-Also in connection with this transaction, we plan to present the operating results and cash flows of the Worldpay Merchant Solutions business as discontinued operations for all periods presented beginning with the third quarter of 2023.
+The transaction is expected to close in the first quarter of 2024, subject to regulatory approvals and other customary closing conditions.
+Following the closing of this transaction, FIS' ownership interest in Worldpay will be reported as equity method investment income (loss).

 In November 2022, we launched an enterprise-wide efficiency program, Future Forward, with a focus on streamlining operations, accelerating time to market of new solutions and improving profitability and cash flow.
-As of June 30, 2023, we achieved annualized run-rate Future Forward cash savings of over \$315 million exiting the quarter, including over \$175 million of operational expense savings and over \$140 million of capital expense savings.
-In light of the recently announced Worldpay separation, we are updating our target post-separation cash savings exiting 2024 from \$1.25 billion to \$1.0 billion, of which over two-thirds represents annualized run-rate savings.
-This \$1.0 billion represents an expected retention of 80% of the original program's total commitment, prior to the effects of the pending sale of a majority interest in the Worldpay Merchant Solutions business.
+As of September 30, 2023, on a continuing operations basis, we achieved annualized run-rate Future Forward cash savings of over \$220 million exiting the quarter, including over \$150 million of operational expense savings and approximately \$70 million of capital expense savings.
+We continue to expect post-separation cash savings exiting 2024 of \$1.0 billion, of which over two-thirds represents annualized run-rate savings.